ENCCS/veloxchem-workshop/content/index.rst

 `MyBinder <https://mybinder.org/>`_ offers a free, customizable cloud computing environment and powers some of the contents of this lesson.
-You can run the exercises for Day 1 of this workshop entirely in the cloud.
+You can run the entirety of Exercise 1 and most of Exercise 2 of this tutorial in the cloud.

 The MyBinder web interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~